dalmo1991/superflexPy/doc/popular_models.rst

 Unit hydrographs
 ****************

-The unit hydrographs are an extension of the :code:`LagElement` and they can be implemented with the following code
+The unit hydrographs are an extension of the :code:`LagElement` and can be implemented as follows

 .. literalinclude:: popular_models_code.py
    :language: python